 - The director of the board mental health services that serves the county, or, in the case of a county that has a board of alcohol and drug addiction services and a community mental health board, the directors of both boards [In Lucas County this is the Lucas County Mental Health and Recovery Services Board]; - The health commissioner of the board of health of each city or general health Council in the county, or their designees; - The director of the county department of Job and Family Services; - The executive director of the county agency responsible for the administration of children services pursuant to section 5153.15 of the Revised Code; - The superintendent of the county board of mental retardation and developmental disabilities; - The county's juvenile court judge senior in service or another judge of the juvenile court designated by the administrative judge or, where there is no administrative judge, by the judge senior in service shall serve as the judicial advisor to the county family and children first council.
 The judge may advise the county council on the court's utilization of resources, services, or programs provided by the entities represented by the members of the county council and how those resources, services, or programs assist the court in its administration of justice.
-Service of a judge as a judicial advisor pursuant to this section is a judicial function. - The superintendent of the city, exempted village, or local school Council with the largest number of pupils residing in the county, as determined by the department of education, which shall notify each county of its determination at least biennially: - A school superintendent representing all other school Councils with territory in the county, as designated at a biennial meeting of the superintendents of those Councils; - A representative of the largest city in the county; - The chair of the board of county commissioners, or an individual designated by the board; - A representative of the regional office of the department of youth services; - A representative of the county's head start agencies, as defined in section 3301.31 of the Revised Code;
+Service of a judge as a judicial advisor pursuant to this section is a judicial function.
+NOTE: The Advisory role of the Judge is a result of Ohio Supreme Court Opinion 8-9-02. - The superintendent of the city, exempted village, or local school Council with the largest number of pupils residing in the county, as determined by the department of education, which shall notify each county of its determination at least biennially; - A school superintendent representing all other school Councils with territory in the county, as designated at a biennial meeting of the superintendents of those Councils; - A representative of the largest city in the county: - The chair of the board of county commissioners, or an individual designated by the board; - A representative of the regional office of the department of youth services; - A representative of the county's head start agencies, as defined in section 3301.31 of the Revised Code; - A representative of the county's early intervention collaborative established pursuant to the federal early intervention program operated under the Individuals with Disabilities Education Act of 2004"; - At least three individuals representing the interests of families in the county.
+Where possible, the number of members representing families shall be equal to 20% of the Council's remaining membership.